Affordable Design Inspiration Tools for Startups in 2026 — Stack Recommendations Under $25/mo

 - You're researching the same patterns weekly — manual workflow gets tedious

-Hidden costs of "free forever"
+What are the hidden costs of "free forever" design tools?

 Free tools have non-monetary costs: